-Skills and Trades training is offered in a wide variety of areas such as building construction, veterinary science, marine technologies, environmental science, maintenance and repair, transportation, truck driver training, industrial maintenance, electrical, plumbing, OSHA, renewable energy technologies, welding, code enforcement, and computer-aided design and drafting.
+Skills and Trades training is offered in a wide variety of areas such as building construction, veterinary science, marine technologies, environmental science, maintenance and repair, powerline technician, transportation, truck driver training (VA Approved), industrial maintenance, electrical, plumbing, OSHA, renewable energy technologies, welding, code enforcement, and computer-aided design and drafting.
 Many of these programs are pre-certification classes.
 Theory is augmented with multiple hours of hands-on training to assist students in obtaining increased confidence, knowledge, and proficiency in these topics.

-CAREER AND COLLEGE READINESS PROGRAM
+COLLEGE AND CAREER READINESS PROGRAM

-The Career and College Readiness Program provides educational opportunities for adults through four literacy components.
-Classes and labs are provided at no cost, both on and off campus, to assist adults in their efforts to improve basic skills, earn a high school credential, and improve job skills.
+The College and Career Readiness Program provides educational opportunities for adults through four literacy components.
+Classes and labs are provided at no cost, both on and off campus, to assist adults in their efforts to improve foundational skills, earn a high school credential, and improve job skills.